You can study individual units for personal or professional development without having to apply for a full QUT course.

 In this introductory unit, you will gain a big picture view of the strategies and interactions that influence the sustainable development of the built environment.
 Using design-thinking, you will consider the end user of built spaces and the social and cultural impacts of decisions at every stage of the project development and planning process.
 You will analyse problems and consider various innovative solutions.
 You will learn appropriate terminology and communication strategies to communicate and negotiate with diverse stakeholders including clients, design managers, architects, project managers, urban planners, construction managers and quantity surveyors and cost engineers.
 You will also learn how and when these roles intersect and how you can have a strategic impact on the project development and planning process.

 This unit develops your knowledge, skills and application for residential construction management.
 The unit introduces current domestic construction techniques and materials that are the core of any construction process.
-You are taught to read plans and build a house by studying construction theory and legislation, visiting building sites, and sketching construction details.
+You are taught to read plans and build a house by studying construction theory and legislation, visiting building sites, sketching construction details and drawing simple plans.
 This first year unit complements UXB100 and prepares you for Integrated Construction Management and Commercial Construction Management.

 Imagine what your future construction management career will be like.
 This unit introduces you to the essential professional skills and practices you will need throughout your studies and professional career in construction, and provides a sense of identity as a construction management professional.
 Key concepts such as fundamentals of construction management, occupational health and safety, professional practice, ethics and sustainability are explored.